Wyandot people: Removal

 The Wyandot played an important role in Kansas politics.
 On July 26, 1853, at a meeting at the Wyandot Council house in Kansas City, William Walker (Wyandot) was elected provisional governor of Nebraska Territory, which included Kansas.
 He was elected by Wyandot, white traders, and outside interests who wished to preempt the federal government's organization of the territory and to benefit from the settlement of Kansas by white settlers.
 Walker and others promoted Kansas as the route for the proposed transcontinental railroad.
 Although the federal government did not recognize Walker's election, the political activity prompted the federal government to pass the Kansas–Nebraska Act to organize Kansas and Nebraska territories.

 An October 1855 article in The New York Times reported that the Wyandot were free (that is, they had been accepted as US citizens) and without the restrictions placed on other tribes.
 Their leaders were unanimously pro-slavery, which meant 900 or 1,000 additional votes in opposition to the Free State movement of Kansas.
 But the truth was that Kansas Wyandot were abolitionists and antislavery.
 They were forcefully relocated to what became Quindaro, Kansas.
 In the years prior to the Civil War, Quindaro was a hub for abolitionists.
 Wyandot tribal members actively helped people fleeing slavery.
-It was an important part of the Underground Railroad.
+Founded in 1856 on the Missouri River about 6 mi above the mouth of the Kansas River, It was an important part of the Underground Railroad.
+The Quindaro Townsite received National Historic Landmark status in May 2025.